 Our expertise in delivering support has developed over the last few years and we now work with people who have a range of issues and come from diverse backgrounds.
 For example, we work with:

-- Elderly people who are showing early signs of dementia in Manchester
+- Elderly people who are showing early signs of dementia

 - Members of Manchester's black and minority ethnic community who have issues around mental health